Labyrinths & Liontaurs

 In typical games, the players come to expect combat, because they seldom or never face any foes who can easily crush them, or who even present a serious threat.
 In a more realistic setting, the world is wide and full of dangers beyond the characters' ability to simply hack down.
 Interaction challenges present an alternative path to success for characters when violence would likely end an encounter sadly.
 Typical games also emphasize themes of good vs evil, but good PCs often have no choice but to kill defeated foes.
 Does murder have to be the default solution?
 L&L offers other options.

-On this page: Interaction Challenges | Demenses, Settlements, Dominions | Culture, Mores, Folkways | Respect | Interaction Magic
+On this page: Interaction Challenges | Demenses, Settlements, Dominions | Culture, Mores, Folkways | Respect

 Interaction Challenges

 The trick here is to create specific opportunities for everyone to "roleplay," even those who are shy or hesitant.
-Some players may not be, in real life, skilled in making speeches or acting or being witty.
+Some players may not be, in real life, skilled in making speeches, or acting out characters, or just being witty.
 Just as a player might have no skill with a sword, but their character can be a blademaster, so, too, a player may have a leaden tongue, but their character can be a bard.
 It is perfectly fine for a player to say, "I give a good speech about how the baker needs to bake a file into a loaf of bread."
 The game master says, "OK, make a Diplomacy check."
 That's a perfectly fine interaction.
 That said, if a player IS talented with words and roleplay, reward that with bonuses to checks or even an automatic success -- so long as that player does not come to dominate the game in ways that hurt everyone else's fun.

 Designing an Interaction Challenge